Members of the Department serve as co-investigators on a number of national multi-center trials. Representative studies include:

 Valiant Thoracic Stent Graft

-Evaluation of the Clinical Performance of the with Captivia Delivery System for the Endovascular Treatment of Blunt Thoracic Aortic Injuries (RESCUE)involves the clinical evaluation of a novel thoracic stent in the treatment of aortic transections, which permits a minimally invasive approach to an often lethal injury.
+Evaluation of the Clinical Performance of the Captivia Delivery System for the Endovascular Treatment of Blunt Thoracic Aortic Injuries (RESCUE) involves the clinical evaluation of a novel thoracic stent in the treatment of aortic transections, which permits a minimally invasive approach to an often lethal injury.